Info-Commit: Information-Theoretic Polynomial Commitment: An Overview of

-He will then find $\hat{f}(x) = \hat{h}(x) - \hat{g}(x)$ and will accept $\hat{f}(x)$ as the correct evaluation of $f(x)$.
+and will accept $\hat{f}(x)$ as the correct evaluation of $f$ at $x$.
 This algorithm guarantees the verifiability of the results with high probability following a similar analysis to \cite{sahraei2019interpol}.
-Nonetheless, the privacy only holds as long as $(\Lambda,\Theta)$ are generated randomly, i.e., if the verifier is semi-honest.
+Nonetheless, the privacy only holds as long as $(\mathbfsl \Lambda, \mathbfsl \Theta)$ are generated uniformly at random over $\mathbb{F}_q^{c\times s}$, i.e., if the verifier is semi-honest.
 We will overcome this limitation in the next subsection.